-Would The U.S. Health System Be Ready For A Surge in Coronavirus Cases?
+Would The U.S. Health System Be Ready For A Surge In Coronavirus Cases?

 And today the need for a rapid diagnostic test is critical, O'Toole says, because today's world has become an "age of epidemics."

 These epidemics are going to keep coming, she says.
 "The frequency and the impact of epidemics has been increasing.
 It's a consequence of trade and travel patterns — we all move around the world all the time very quickly," she says.
-And she adds, "Increasingly, people are venturing into once-remote ecosystems where they come in contact with animals who have new, new pathogens that the human immune system isn't ready to handle."
+And she adds, "Increasingly, people are venturing into once-remote ecosystems where they come in contact with animals who have new pathogens that the human immune system isn't ready to handle."

 What's needed is a strategic approach to rapidly deal with an epidemic, says O'Toole, but "we don't have a strategy and we haven't built the infrastructure" to do so.